connexcs/docs/invoice.md

 ![alt text][invoice-1]

-A new page would open up, showing the existing invoices.
+A new page will open up, showing the existing invoices.

 ## Adding new Invoices